Spring 2023 Schedule

 The course is taught by a CISSP-certified professional who is eligible to sponsor students for their CISSP certification once they have completed and passed the exam.

 The official CISSP exam is not included with the course and must be scheduled directly through Pearson Vue.
+The class is taught by a practicing professional who has prestigious certifications, subject expertise, and a wealth of real-world experience, ensuring you’ll learn important, hands-on lessons.

 Course Scope and Sequence